Manage Care

 All California healthcare providers who administer vaccines must also enter immunization information for each patient into the local immunization registry within 14 calendar days, in accordance with state and federal laws.

-- Acceptable codes: 90619, 90733, 90734 (Menactra, Menveo, MenACWY, Menomune); 428301000124106 (Anaphylaxis due to MCV vaccine).
+- Acceptable codes: 90619, 90733, 90734, 90623 (Menactra, Menveo, MenACWY, Menomune, PENBRAYA); 428301000124106 (anaphylaxis due to the vaccine).

-- Tdap Vaccine
+- Tdap

-- Acceptable codes: 90715 (Adacel, Boostrix); 428281000124107, 428291000124105 (Anaphylaxis due to Diphtheria, Tetanus or Pertussis Vaccine); 192710009, 192711008, 192712001 (Encephalitis due to Diphtheria, Tetanus or Pertussis Vaccine).
+- Acceptable codes: 90715 (Adacel, Boostrix); 428281000124107, 428291000124105 (anaphylaxis due to the vaccine); 192710009, 192711008, 192712001 (encephalitis due to the vaccine).

-- Acceptable codes: 90649, 90650, 90651; 428241000124101 (Anaphylaxis due to HPV vaccine).
+- Acceptable codes: 90649, 90650, 90651; 428241000124101 (anaphylaxis due to HPV vaccine).

 Note: SNOMED codes indicating anaphylaxis or encephalitis from vaccines need to be submitted via the Alliance Data Submission Tool (DST).

-Data for this measure is collected using claims, immunization registries (CAIR & RIDE), DHCS Fee-For-Service encounter claims, and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
+Data for this measure is collected using claims, immunization registries (CAIR & RIDE), DHCS fee-for-service encounter claims and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
 To find gaps in data:

-- Run a report from your Electronic Health Record (EHR) system; or
+- Run a report from your electronic health record (EHR) system; or

 This measure allows providers to submit immunization codes from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
 To submit, you may upload data files to the DST on the Provider Portal.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Provider Portal.